Construction Information

 Travel impacts for the weeks ahead include the following:

-WED (5/31) and FRI (6/2) 9 a.m. - 3 p.m.
-On northbound US 183, the right lane will be closed for several hundred feet beginning at CR 258.
+MON (10/21) through FRI (10/25) 9 a.m. - 3 p.m.
+On southbound US 183, the left lane will be closed from Whitewing Drive to Green Valley Drive.
 Please use caution while driving.

 Long-Term Travel Impacts & Major Activity